 Eat every 4 hours.

 When you eat the food stretches your stomach making you feel full and signals your body to reduce ghrelin.
-High volume, low calorie, nutrient dense foods reduce ghrelin and increases leptin levels long before you have overeaten.
+High volume, low calorie, nutrient-dense foods reduce ghrelin and increase leptin levels long before you have overeaten.
 A salad or vegetable soup full of fiber and water stretches your stomach more than processed food.

 Eat more Omega-3.